 A stronger binding than that used for trade and educational books, including an endsheet reinforced with woven tape.
 Either side sewn or saddle sewn, i.e., a ‘reinforced endsheet.’

 Sews the signatures using threads, the cover is bound to the bookblock with no glue down the spine allowing the book to lay flat when opened.

 The book block is perfect bound using glue, the cover is bound to the book block with no glue down the spine to allow the book to lay flat when opened.

 Sews through the signature instead of along the end.
 The book will not lie flat, but binding is extremely secure.

 Limited edition books are commonly quarter bound.
 Quarter bound books historically used genuine leather on the spine, and a good linen material on the front and back case.
 Quarter binding is popular for two reasons.
 First, it is considerably more economical to use leather on the spine only, rather than on the entire book.
 Second, it is possible to achieve an attractive colour combination using two different materials in complementary colours.
 Genuine and simulated leather come in a variety of colours and grains and many stock combinations can achieve an attractive book.

 Used for books which must lie flat when opened.
 Cookbooks and desk diaries are two common cerlox bound books.
 Cerlox elements are available in a variety of colours.
 Spines can be imprinted.

 A more durable binding than Cerlox for lay flat books.
 Silver Wire-O is standard and most widely used.
-However, there is a variety of colours to choose from.
+However, there are a variety of colours to choose from.

 A plastic coil run through the pages to allow the book to lay flat when open.

-Cover wrap is available in woven and non-woven materials which can be printed 4-colour process, foil stamped, spot UV coated, embossed and then wrapped to the board.
+Cover wrap is available in woven and non-woven materials which can be printed in a 4-colour process, foil stamped, spot UV coated, embossed and then wrapped to the board.